How to Overcome Learned Helplessness

 “I can tell you are really thinking when…”

-Stanford University psychologist, Carol Dweck, presented the idea of “fixed” and “growth” mindset in her book, Mindset.
+Stanford University psychologist Carol Dweck presented the idea of a “fixed” and “growth” mindset in her book, Mindset.
 A fixed mindset is the result of an individual’s firm belief that basic traits such as intelligence and talent are unchangeable, or fixed.
-In a growth mindset, however, a person views themselves as changeable and see traits as something that can be developed.
+In a growth mindset, however, a person views themselves as changeable and sees traits as something that can be developed.
 A student with a fixed mindset may say, “I am a terrible writer.”
-A person with a growth mindset may say “I can always improve my writing skills.”
-Mindset is a fascinating read and teaches adults and children alike how to cultivate a growth mindset.
+A person with a growth mindset may say, “I can always improve my writing skills.”
+Mindset is a fascinating read that teaches adults and children how to cultivate a growth mindset.